maziac/DeZog/design/AddingNewAssemblers.md

 Is done in ```parseLabelAndAddress(line: string)```.
 It is called subsequently for each line of the list file.

 You need to extract the label and address.
-I.e. all labels at the start of the line (normally ended by a ":") and all EQUs and their value.
+I.e. all labels at the start of the line (normally ended by a ":" ) and all EQUs and their value.
-Note: You may omit EQUs if they are too complicated to parse, e.g. if these contain are calculation of other labels.
+Note: You may omit EQUs if they are too complicated to parse, e.g. if these contain calculations with other labels.

 Then call ```addLabelForNumber(value: number, label: string)``` to associate the label (or EQU) name with the value (address or number).
 If your assembler can differentiate local and global labels you should also add the LabelType.

 You can have a look at sjasmplus to see how the different types are used.
 Default is the GLOBAL type.
-Then if your assembler supports modules you would use NORMAL for your labels and LOCAL if it is a local label (e.g. a label started with a dot '.').
+Then if your assembler supports modules you would use NORMAL for your labels and LOCAL if it is a local label (e.g. a label starting with a dot '.').

 If your assembler supports modules than you also need to call ```moduleStart(name: string)``` when the module starts and ```moduleEnd()``` when it ends.
 This is required to create correct label names, i.e. the module name is automatically added to the label name that you pass in ```addLabelForNumber```.